“I reentered my body by learning to move my self, to dance my own dance from the inside out, not the outside in.” Gabrielle Roth

 As a Women’s Health Practitioner and Women’s Yoga Therapist I work with women by encouraging movement that allows the body to soften, find deep relaxation and a sense of connection with ourselves.
 Allowing us to connect with how our body needs to move in order to let go of tension and allow greater flow.

 As well as using yoga and movement we can also incorporate other supportive tools, such as herbs, simple nutrition, natural healing techniques and enquiry questions.
 We can address issues relating to specific health conditions, menstrual health as well as our general wellbeing.

-In a relatively ‘normal’ cycle estrogen rises in the follicular stage (first half of the cycle) and peaks around ovulation (when an egg is released), along with testosterone, giving us an increase in energy.
-These hormones then drop, with estrogen having another smaller rise in the luteal (later) stage as progesterone peaks then drops before menstruation occurs.
-An easy way to understand the stages of the cycle is to liken them to the seasons of the year: Winter being the bleed a time of retreat, rest and recuperation.
-Spring being the follicular stage of pre ovulation, think tender new shoots and life and energy re-emerging.
-Summer is the time around ovulation, yes that’s right think heat!
-Summer often comes with outward energy, excitement but also for some women some pain or discomfort.
-Autumn is the luteal stage of pre-menstruation, a productive time but with an increasing need to draw in and usually a decline in energy.
+In a relatively ‘normal’ cycle oestrogen rises in the follicular stage (first half of the cycle) and peaks around ovulation (when an egg is released), along with testosterone, giving us an increase in energy.
+These hormones then drop, with oestrogen having another smaller rise in the luteal (later) stage as progesterone peaks then drops before menstruation occurs.
+An easy way to understand the stages of the cycle is to liken them to the seasons of the year: Winter being the bleed — a time of retreat, rest and recuperation.
+Spring being the follicular stage of pre-ovulation — think tender new shoots and life and energy re-emerging.
+Ovulation brings the heat of summer — often with outward energy and excitement, but also for some women some pain or discomfort.
+Autumn is the luteal stage of pre-menstruation, a productive time, but with an increasing need to draw in and usually a decline in energy.

 Time, Costs and Place

 *I am currently offering three sessions for £120 or six sessions for £200.